paldhous/ucb/2015/dataviz/md_raw/class9.md

 The `FROM` clause needs to include both datasets mentioned in the `SELECT` clause, separated by commas.

-Finally, the `WHERE` clause filters the results so that the data returned overlaps witht he United States only.
+Finally, the `WHERE` clause filters the results so that the data returned overlaps with the United States only.

 Click on the `Create dataset from query` link, rename it as `seismic_risk_clip`, and switch to the `MAP VIEW`, which should look like this: